ftruzzi/HDC1000-Arduino/README.md

 `HDC1000 mySensor;`

-Default address is 0x40.
-You can change it by declaring your sensor like this:
+Default address is 0x40 and the DRDYn pin is disabled.
+You can change your address by declaring your sensor like this:

-`HDC1000 mySensor(addr);`
+`HDC1000 mySensor(addr.
+DRDYn_pin);`

 Then, initialize it: